 The most attractive types of businesses for investors and bank financing have high entry barriers.
 High entry barriers make it difficult for new businesses to enter the market; therefore potential for profits is higher with fewer businesses offering products and services that are in demand.

 Business with low barriers to entry can easily get saturated, making it difficult to compete in a crowded marketplace and therefore harder for financers to receive a return in their investment.

 The Types of Barriers

-There are many types of barriers to entry which exist, dependant on the type of industry and market that you are intending to enter.
+There are many types of barriers to entry which exist, dependent on the type of industry and market that you are intending to enter.
 Below we have outlined the three most common barriers:

 1. Economies of Scale

 The cost of a product is often reduced when manufacturing in large quantities; however in order to save money and increase profits in the long term, it requires the business owner to find a larger amount of money to pay for the goods in the short term.
 This becomes a problem for small start-up businesses that have committed their initial investment into creating the business itself and cannot afford to commit to this large amount.

 Small businesses often begin with shaky business networks and low bargaining power.
 Because of this, it is easy to lose out on business opportunities to the big corporations who control the logical distribution channels through their long-standing relationships.
 In order to gain access to these channels and networks, businesses often need to offer incentives and promotions to make themselves appear attractive.
 However we must note this does reduce the level of profit for the business.

 Many industries are tightly bound by regulations relating to licenses, permits and policies such as health and safety.
 This often creates difficulty in terms of cost for purchasing licenses and permits and adapting services or facilities to adhere to these regulations.